pepe/culs-frontend-23/README.md

 * [Why your website should be under 14kB in size](https://endtimes.dev/why-your-website-should-be-under-14kb-in-size/)
 * [Glitch: The friendly community where everyone builds the web](https://glitch.com/dashboard)

+## Wednesday
+# TODO ADD

+# Friday

+Evaluation will be online.
+Link for the Google Meet will be here.
+We will meet there.